Case Interview Practice

 How to solve

-To tackle a profitability case, start by clarifying the problem.
-Ask questions to understand the context and the specific profitability issue at hand.
-Break down the problem into manageable components, such as revenue streams and cost structures.
+To tackle profitability cases effectively, start by clarifying the problem.
+Ask questions to understand the context and specifics of the case.
+Break down the problem into manageable components, focusing on revenue and costs.
 Use a structured approach to analyze each component systematically.

 Framework adaptation examples